Awritrojit/GOTAI/README.md

-# GOT-AI: Graph of Thoughts Autonomous Reasoning Framework
+# GOTAI: Graph of Thoughts Autonomous Reasoning Framework

 **Build an autonomous AI reasoning system that explores branching trajectories of thought**